saiyam911/learning-library/workshops/cloud-native-devops-workshop/stack-template/README.md

 ![](../images/4.png)

 + Above the toolbar, click Right Arrow Icon.
-In the first input field, set the template's name to ‘MyDHCSTemplate’.
-Set the templateDescription to ‘Create a DHCS instance’.
+In the first input field, set the template's name to ‘MyDBCSTemplate’.
+Set the templateDescription to ‘Create a DBCS instance’.
 Click 'Save current template' icon.

 ![](../images/5.png)